 A set of parts are included to construct a reversing lever for manual operation that can be mounted on the footplate.
 Refer to the diagram below which shows how the reversing lever is assembled.
 Check that the Reversing Lever Arm is orientated as shown in the diagram below.
 Then attach the push rod connector to the Reversing Lever Arm with the Starlock Washer as shown.
 Place the spring over the Long Crank Pin and push the threaded end of the Long Crank Pin through the hole in the bottom of the Reversing Lever Arm and screw into the threaded hole in the Reversing Lever Base.
-Fit a M2 screw and nut to the top central hole in the Reversing Lever Arm and gear.
+Fit a M2 screw and nut to the top central hole in the Reversing Lever Base which will allow the Lever to stay at mid gear.
 Now fit a M2 screw and nut to either side of the lever.
 This will allow you to move the valve gear between Forward, Reverse and Mid-Gear.
 The exact position of these screws can be determined by running the chassis or loco on blocks and moving the lever as it is running until the optimum position is found.